Free VoIP services

 If you’ve decided that simple free VoIP calling isn’t enough for your business, you need to know how to pick the right cloud-based phone system instead.
 The best VoIP service for your business should be judged based on a few qualities:

-That starts with a VoIP phone number.
-Each RingEX user gets a dedicated business phone number as part of the package.
+That starts with a free VoIP number foreach RingEX user as part of the package.
 That solves the inter-connectivity issue of free VoIP services right off the bat.
 Your team members can call and receive calls from users of other VoIP services, as well as any customers or prospects who still use landlines.

 What’s more, on top of free VoIP phone numbers, you also get unlimited calling in the USA and Canada.
 So, while the service itself has a monthly subscription charge, domestic calls are free of any additional charges.